DurgaPrasad-R/WT_LAB/README.md

 ### Q. 8) Write a Node JS program to connect the MongoDB

 ### Q. 9) Write a servlet program which receives data from HTML forms and respond it.
 Create one Servlet to retrieve ServletContext Initialization Parameters “which you have given in the web.xml file.

+### Q. 10) Write a servlet program to authenticate four users using cookies.